 Frequently Asked Questions About Blue Zircon

-Another modern birthstone representing December is tanzanite, a richly colored pleochroic gemstone whose color shows blue and violet, often with purple highlights, depending on what angle you look at it.
-Tanzanite is a relative newcomer to the gemstone market, the source of which was first uncovered in 1967.
-Initially believed to be sapphire, the unique and multidimensional appearance of tanzanite suggested it was something else.
-Gemologists soon identified the gem as an entirely new variety of the gem species zoisite.
+Another modern birthstone representing December is tanzanite, a richly colored pleochroic gemstone displaying blue and violet hues, often with purple highlights, that shift depending on viewing angle.
+Tanzanite entered the gemstone market relatively recently, first discovered in 1967.
+Initially mistaken for sapphire, tanzanite's unique multidimensional appearance suggested something entirely new.
+Gemologists soon identified it as a previously unknown variety of the mineral zoisite.

 The quality of the velvety tanzanite featured in this 18K rose gold diamond pendant is so exceptional that it comes with a GIA certificate.